ExclusiveOrange/IsPrime/README.md

 Then the program will exactly count all of the primes within the range, which may take some time depending on both the size of the range and the bigness of the numbers in the range.
 Finally the program will report its exact count.
-Be warned that numbers near 20 digits can take several seconds to check EACH, so it's unwise to request a large range of very big numbers, though the program will gladly spend forever trying.
+Be warned that numbers near 20 digits can take several seconds to check EACH, so it's unwise to request a count of a large range of very big numbers, though the program will gladly spend forever trying.

 ## Examples